 - Consider incorporating provisions within your durable power of attorney to allow your attorney in fact the ability to manage your business affairs in the event of your disability.

+What should I do about my business if I become disabled?
 Did the information provided in this article help to answer your questions about estate planning for business owners concerned about disability?
 If so, we encourage you to sign up for our free newsletter for more estate planning tips and techniques.